Questions that would probably be asked frequently

 When and where do you meet?

-Since June 2004, the Seattle Scrabble Club has been meeting every Tuesday at:
+Since October 2024, the Seattle Scrabble Club has been meeting every Thursday at :

 All levels are welcome, from beginner to expert.
 The first time is always free,